How Much is an Electric Garage Door Cost in 2025?

 Cons:

-- They open outwards therefore you can’t park too close otherwise you won’t be able to open the door
+- They open outwards, so you can't park too close to the garage

 Pros: